maxidragon/CubingPredictions/README.md

 ## Cubing Predictions

-## Introduction

-Welcome to the Cubing predictions repository!
+Cubing predictions is a website for predicting results of speedcubing competitions.
 Here you can find all the source code of this app.

 ## Design